 Independence Day also commemorates love and sacrifice.
 Often times, you hear those two words linked, because it is quite difficult to separate them.
 Love cannot be exclusive from sacrifice, because we always make sacrifices for those we love.
 Love is not self seeking (I read that somewhere).
 Love is sacrificial, and that sacrifice has been seen and felt everyday since July 4th, 1776.
 Various wars have been fought, loved ones lost, hours spent, blood, sweat and tears shed, backs broken, shoulders burdened and hands tied in order that our liberty be upheld.
 This is a day to celebrate and reflect on the sacrifice and love of the many members of the armed forces who have put their lives on the lines time and time again for the idea we spoke of earlier.

 Finally, our nation’s birthday also celebrates determination and perseverance.
 I’m not sure if any of us can truly comprehend this, but maintaining life, liberty, and the pursuit of happiness are not easy tasks.
 We may not always agree with the choices our government has made, or with the stance of a certain party or politician.
 We may be discouraged with events that have transpired in the last 300 plus years, we may even become disillusioned, but one thing we must never be is ungrateful.
 Throughout the last 300 plus years, our liberty has come under attack, our freedom challenged, our way of life threatened, yet we have endured.
 Our leaders have been given a heavy task, and instead of pointing fingers and getting discouraged, we could have our voices heard by writing to our local congressperson.
 You never know how much of an impact your letter may have.
 Determination and perseverance worked for our forefathers, and they can work for us, if we stay true, ethical, considerate, and have the proper motivation.

-Here are some reflections from other CBT College employees:
+Here are some reflections from other CBT Technology Institute employees:

 Jean Varela, Collection Specialist